Medicated America: More Chemically Altered Than Any People in History

 Artificial Dyes and Behavioral Effects

-The artificial food dyes that color American breakfast cereals, candies, sports drinks, and processed snacks Red 40, Yellow 5, Yellow 6, Blue 1, and others are among the most well-documented examples of food chemicals with neurological effects, particularly in children.
-A landmark 2007 study funded by the UK Food Standards Agency, published in The Lancet, found that mixtures of artificial food colors combined with sodium benzoate (a common preservative) significantly increased hyperactivity in children across the general population not just in children diagnosed with ADHD.
-The study was compelling enough that the European Union subsequently required warning labels on foods containing these dyes, stating that the product "may have an adverse effect on activity and attention in children."
-The UK Food Standards Agency recommended that manufacturers voluntarily remove these dyes, and most did.
+A landmark 2007 study funded by the UK Food Standards Agency, published in The Lancet, found that mixtures of artificial food colors combined with sodium benzoate significantly increased hyperactivity in children across the general population.
+The European Union subsequently required warning labels on foods containing these dyes.
+The UK Food Standards Agency recommended that manufacturers voluntarily remove them, and most did.
+In the United States, the FDA reviewed the same evidence and declined to require warning labels or restrict use.

 Emulsifiers and the Gut Microbiome